andrea-trenti/italy-5-reforms-that-work/README.md

-# Italy – Five Reforms That Work
+# Italy – Five Reforms That Could Work

 This repository is a small, data-driven project on **what could actually work to improve Italy’s economic performance and political effectiveness**.